petermcneil/CI312/lab5/README.md

 This will need more investigation.

 After consulting with Karina, I was able to fix this problem.
-I was drawing the initial triangle over-top the other three.
-Removing this revealed the three triangles that I was trying to draw.
+The way I was calling the `drawTriangle()` function meant that I was drawing the same triangle (initial triangle) three times.
+As a fix, I had to re-imagine how to calculate the Removing this revealed the three triangles that I was trying to draw.

 ![A pyramid that displays all three triangles](./completed.png)